-- 116. The adopted Core Strategy identifies that the Borough is part of three distinct natural landscape character areas (Tees Lowland, Durham Magnesium Limestone Plateau and Durham Coalfield Pennine Fringe), whilst more detailed recent landscape character work (2015) identified ten distinctive local landscape character areas, and assessed the capacity of some areas to accommodate new development.
-It is proposed to retain the adopted policy approach identifying and seeking to protect and enhance the distinctive landscapes in the context of the national presumption in favour of sustainable development.
-This means that landscape character is most likely to be a factor in deciding how to design and plan new development (see IPPS), and only in very exceptional cases, is it anticipated that impact on landscape would be a show stopping issue. - 117.The Council has an up to date policy and evidence base on Green Infrastructure (2013) and this will need to be refreshed and extended into new areas for proposed developments. - 118.Biodiversity is an important indicator of environmental well-being.
+110. The adopted Core Strategy identifies that the Borough is part of three strategic landscape character areas, whilst more detailed recent landscape character work (2015) identified ten distinctive local landscape character areas, and assessed the capacity of some areas to accommodate new development.
+It is proposed to retain the adopted policy approach identifying and seeking to safeguard the most valued landscapes in the context of the national presumption in favour of sustainable development.
+This means that landscape character is most likely to be a factor in deciding how to design and plan new development (see IPPS), and only in very exceptional cases, is it anticipated that impact on landscape would be a show stopping issue.

+- 111. The Darlington Green Infrastructure Strategy (2013) provides comprehensive information to underpin local planning policy for all green space, except allotments, for which there is a separate strategy.
+Up to date information and trends will need to be collected to inform the policy approach to the latter.
+Again it is proposed that the existing policy approach, which protects key components of the identified green infrastructure network from losses, be retained and the approach to providing more green space, as broadly set out in the IPPS, is refined. - 112.
+Biodiversity is an important indicator of environmental well-being.
 Whilst Darlington has relatively few nationally designated biodiversity and geodiversity sites, there is about 300 hectares of locally important wildlife friendly green space, including land along the river corridors and becks, Local Nature Reserves (e.g. Geneva Woods) and Local Wildlife Sites.
 Comprehensive up to date information is reflected in the Green Infrastructure Strategy.
-The 'conserve and where possible enhance' policy approach set out in the IPPS, the GIS and the Core Strategy is well developed and unless any national policy changes or significant changes to local circumstances warrant it, it is proposed to reflect the current policy approach in the new Local Plan. - 119.
-There is a strong emphasis in the consultation comments received on the protection of the natural environment of Darlington and its surroundings, particularly in relation to green infrastructure and enhancing the network already in existence.
-Protecting landscape character and the context of the existing villages within this landscape is also a key concern with a fuller understanding of landscape character encouraged.

-- 120.In its response, Northumbrian Water has urged greater consideration of the core principles of flood risk and sustainable water management in preparing the plan in order to support the resilient future of healthy communities.
+The 'conserve and where possible enhance' policy approach set out in the IPPS, the GIS and the Core Strategy is well developed and unless any national policy changes or significant changes to local circumstances warrant it, it is proposed to reflect the current policy approach in the new Local Plan. - 113.
+There is a strong emphasis in the comments received on the protection of the natural environment of Darlington and its surroundings, particularly in relation to green infrastructure and enhancing the network already in existence.
+Protecting landscape character and the context of the existing villages within this landscape is also a key concern with a fuller understanding of landscape character encouraged. - 114.
+Northumbrian Water have urged greater consideration of the core principles of flood risk and sustainable water management in preparing the plan in order to support the resilient future of healthy communities.
 This may involve updating of documents like the Tees Valley Water Cycle Study (2012) and Darlington SFRA (2010) and also that any new strategic growth areas within flood zones should be subject to sequential test.
 Regard to the Water Framework Directive and Northumbria River Basin Management Plan is vital.
-Evidence will need to be robust in relation to constraints so as to be able to test whether any harm to these constraints will 'significantly and demonstrably outweigh the benefits' of delivering the full OAN for housing. - 121.Protection and improvement of the natural environment and landscape character of the Borough will be a key aim of the Local Plan.
-Officers acknowledge the comments received and will carry forward the points made into the next stage of the plan. - 122.
+Evidence will need to be robust in relation to constraints so as to be able to test whether any harm to these constraints will 'significantly and demonstrably outweigh the benefits' of delivering the full OAN for housing. - 115.
+Protection and improvement of the natural environment and landscape character of the Borough will be a key aim of the Local Plan.
+Officers acknowledge the comments received and will carry forward the points made into the next stage of the plan. - 116.
 Cross boundary issues are picked up in the Tees Valley Green Infrastructure Strategy and where necessary will be discussed with adjacent authorities and Statutory Consultees.